Tag: quickwrite

 Trees crack their backs and

-all black cats can talk
+All black cats can talk.

-The Attack of the Quarantine Karens
+• The Attack of the Quarantine Karens

 On April 20, 2020, three Karens from different cities in the United States of America banded together.
 Their mission was to open every non-essential business across America.
 But their bond went deeper than their selfish need for haircuts.
 Yes.
 Though their gray roots sprouted several inches past their usual bleach session, what brought them together was their collective need to scream at anyone who made less money than them.